Google

 The addition without having overloaded operator + could look like this:

-This piece of code is not as suggestive as the first one and the readability becomes poor.
-Using operator overloading is a design decision, so when we deal with concepts where some operator seems fit and its use intuitive, it will make the code more clear than using a function to do the task.
-However, there are many cases when programmers abuse this technique, when the concept represented by the class is not related to the operator (like using + and - to add and remove elements from a data structure).
-In this cases operator overloading is a bad idea, creating confusion.
+This piece of code is not as readable as the first example though--we're dealing with numbers, so doing addition should be natural.
+(In contrast to cases when programmers abuse this technique, when the concept represented by the class is not related to the operator--ike using + and - to add and remove elements from a data structure.
+In this cases operator overloading is a bad idea, creating confusion.)

-In order to be able to write the above code we must have the "+" operator overloaded to make the proper addition between the real members and the imaginary ones and also the assignment operator.
-The overloading syntax is quite simple, similar to function overloading, the keyword operator followed by the operator we want to overload as you can see in the next code sample:
+In order to allow operations like Complex c = a+b, in above code we overload the "+" operator.
+The overloading syntax is quite simple, similar to function overloading, the keyword operator must be followed by the operator we want to overload:

 class Complex